Solrys/Instacart-Analysis-by-Pandavas/README.md

 ### Market Basket Analysis:

+•	Introduce new products in the market similar to the top selling products <br>
 •	Introduce new products in the market similar to the top selling products by department <br>
 .
 Highlight the most popular vs least popular aisles across the store .
 Plot order count vs reorder count by product